Scalia Infrastructure (SCALE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Scalia Infrastructure Historical Price

-According to the latest data gathered on Scalia Infrastructure live price page, the current price of Scalia Infrastructure is 0.00085656USD.
-The circulating supply of Scalia Infrastructure(SCALE) is 98.01M SCALE , giving it a market capitalization of $83.96K.
+According to the latest data gathered on Scalia Infrastructure live price page, the current price of Scalia Infrastructure is 0.00096453USD.
+The circulating supply of Scalia Infrastructure(SCALE) is 98.01M SCALE , giving it a market capitalization of $94.34K.

 The Scalia Infrastructure Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SCALE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.